For training providers – Smart and Skilled

 Who delivers training for Smart and Skilled?

-Approved Smart and Skilled training providers in NSW include TAFE NSW, Adult and Community Education (ACE) colleges and private training organisations.
-See Skills NSW
+Approved Smart and Skilled training providers in NSW include TAFE NSW, Adult and Community Education (ACE) colleges and independent providers – visit Skills NSW for more information.
+Training Services updates approved providers about their responsibilities via this website, emails and logins for RTOs.

 While eligibility depends on many factors, Smart and Skilled course participants include people who are:

-no longer at school or home schooled students, and
+- no longer at high school or home-schooled students

-living or working in NSW (or an Aboriginal or Torres Strait Islander person living in specific NSW border areas), and
+- living or working in NSW (or an Aboriginal or Torres Strait Islander person living in a specific defined interstate NSW border area)

-There are different categories of student fees based on the program, the qualification and the characteristics of the student.
+There are different categories of student fees based on the program, qualification and characteristics of the student.

-Fee exemptions to Aboriginal and Torres Strait Islander students, students with disabilities and the dependants of Disability Support Pension recipients.
+- subsidised training for Aboriginal and Torres Strait Islander people, students with disability and dependants of a person with disability.

-Fee exemptions for Refugees and Asylum Seekers (and eligible partners) for training up to and including Certificate IV.
+- fee exemptions for asylum seekers (and eligible partners) for training up to and including Certificate IV.

-- Fee free scholarships for training up to and including a Certificate IV for:
+- scholarships for training up to and including a Certificate IV for:

 - young people who are eligible for a concession fee